 Abusive behaviour can include physical abuse (violence directed at causing bodily harm) and sexual abuse (forcing a partner to perform sexual acts against their will).
 Psychological or emotional abuse may precede or accompany physical violence as a means of control.
 Economic coercion is used to make a partner dependent on the abuser for money and survival.

 Domestic violence (violence in the home), with women and children as primary victims, is a major worldwide epidemic.
-The majority, an estimated 90 percent to 95 percent, of domestic violence victims in heterosexual relationships are women.
+The majority, an estimated 90 percent to 95 percent, of victims in heterosexual relationships are women.
 In the US, battering is the top cause of injuries to women (more incidences than rape, muggings and car accidents combined).
 It is estimated that at least 3 million to 4 million women are beaten by their husbands or partners annually in the US.
 Women may also abuse their children.
 Women inflict abuse more typically verbally rather than physically.
 Given the absence of physical injuries, emotional abuse is rarely identified.

 A woman is more likely to be assaulted, injured, raped or killed by a male partner than by any other type of assailant.
 About half of all marital relationships involve some form of domestic violence.
 More than one-half of the female homicide victims in the US are killed by their male partners.